danielribeiro/github-diff-highlight/README.md

 github-diff-highlight
 =====================

+*NOTE:* If you want a easier way to get the same effect, check out the [Chrome Extension](http://bit.ly/15OWxUv).
+This project is deprecated in favor or it (source [here](https://github.com/danielribeiro/github-diff-highlight-extension))

-Simple [dot.js](http://defunkt.io/dotjs/) script that enables syntax highlight for commit diffs on github:
+Simple [dot.js](http://defunkt.io/dotjs/) script that enables syntax highlight for commit diffs on GitHub:

 ![](https://github.com/danielribeiro/github-diff-highlight/raw/master/docs/example.png)